 Each year the AORN board of directors establishes a policy agenda based on recommendations from the National Legislative Forum.
 The Government Affairs team pursues these goals in legislative and regulatory arenas nationwide.

 Our team collaborates with health care colleagues, organizations, and decision-makers to advance patient safety and health care improvements in all operative settings, but we don’t endorse specific candidates.

 Current Policy Agenda

-We work to ensure every surgical patient deserves a dedicated perioperative registered nurse circulator for the duration of each operative and invasive procedure.
-Our team also actively promotes laws and regulations to ensure the supervisory presence of the professional RN in the perioperative setting.
+We work to ensure every surgical patient has a dedicated perioperative registered nurse circulator for the duration of each operative and invasive procedure.
+Our team also actively promotes laws and regulations to ensure the supervisory presence of the perioperative RN in the perioperative setting.